 Each year, you’ll also receive Social Security.
-The average monthly benefit is $1,503 in 2020, up a modest 1.6 percent from last year.
-That provides $36,072 in annual income for a couple.
+The average monthly benefit in 2021 is expected to be $1,543.
+That provides $37,032 in annual income for a married couple.

 Then you’ll also want to subtract any other pension benefits that you receive.
 Some workers have pensions, 403(b) or 457(b) plans that can make the burden lighter.

-In our hypothetical example, you’re left with a deficit of $40,222 to make up.
-Using the 4 percent rule and multiplying your goal by 25, you’ll need retirement accounts of just over $1 million ($1,005,550).
+In our hypothetical example, you’re left with a deficit of $25,768 to make up.
+Using the 4 percent rule and multiplying your goal by 25, you’ll need retirement accounts of $644,200.
 That’s how much you would need if you intended to retire today.

 - How much will you take from your retirement accounts?
 The lower the percentage, the longer your money can grow, and so the more you can take in the future.

 - Will your lifestyle change in retirement (go up or down)?
 If you trim your retirement budget, your money will last longer.

 - How much are you likely to receive in Social Security benefits?
 The more you receive in benefits, the less you’ll need to save in retirement accounts.
 This Social Security calculator will help you figure what you could receive.

 - If you’re married, will your spouse continue to work when you’re retired?
 A working spouse means you can retain a higher standard of living longer and let your investments grow more.